Xinchen-Fan/nand-2-tetris/notes/hardware.md

 - Bit: a multiplexer to choose the input (sel=load)
 - Register: combine 16 DFF with load (Bit)
+- RAM8: instantiate 8 16-bit Rgisters and use Multiplexer to control read/write according to address

 ## Project 04 Machine Language
 Learning a machine language and using it to write some illustrative low-level programs